 We currently have two apartments in the Philippines that we keep year ‘round to make life easier; one near the in-laws, and one in Palawan.
 It allows us to travel light, wherever we go.
 We don’t pay more than $300 USD for both apartments combined, and they aren’t tiny studio apartments, either.

 Find a place you like on Airbnb and rent it for a couple days at the listed rate.
 If you like it, make them an offer to rent it off-app, monthly.
 Your offer for a full month should be about 8-10 days of the listed rate on Airbnb.

 The reason for this is that few listings get rented more than 8-10 days per month, even in peak season.
 In most cases the landlord will be happy with your offer.

-Sign up for Airbnb with this link and get some free money you can put towards your first stay.
+Sign up for Airbnb with this link and get up to $43 in credit that you can put towards your first stay.

 Get Internet and Mobile Data

 Globe, Smart, and PLDT are the three most prominent internet service providers in the Philippines.

 Globe is currently our favorite and the best internet service provider in the Philippines for your phone due to its ever-expanding coverage.

 PLDT is the best internet service provider if you’re looking for a fiber optic internet connection in your apartment.
 In some rural areas, Smart is the only option for your smartphone.